 Pursuant to the Charter, the holders of Series A Founder Preferred Stock are entitled to receive, when, as and if declared by the Board, out of assets legally available therefor, a cumulative annual dividend of the Annual Dividend Amount ("Annual Dividend Amount," as defined in the Charter) for each relevant 12-month (or shorter) period ending on December 31 of the year for which the Annual Dividend Amount is declared ("Dividend Year") commencing once the Average Price (as defined in the Charter) per share of Class A Common Stock has been \$11.50 per share or more for any ten (10) consecutive trading days (the "Triggering Event").
-After the first year for which the dividend is paid, the dividend will become payable only if the Average Price during any subsequent year was greater than the highest Average Price in each preceding year in which a dividend was paid in respect of the Series A Founder Preferred Stock, and such dividend will be equal in value to 20% of the increase in the Average Price over the highest Average Price in the preceding year(s) multiplied by the Preferred Share Dividend Equivalent.
-The stock dividend was declared pursuant to the terms of the Series A Founder Preferred Stock, under which the holders became entitled to receive a cumulative annual dividend when, as and if declared by the Board after the volume weighted average price of the Class A Common Stock was at or above \$11.50 for ten consecutive trading days.
-This dividend on the Series A Founder Preferred Stock is payable in cash or in shares of Class A Common Stock in the sole discretion of the Board.
+After the first year for which the dividend is paid, the dividend will become payable only if the Average Price during any subsequent year was greater than the highest Average Price in each preceding year in which a dividend was paid in respect of the Series A Founder Preferred Stock, and such dividend will be equal in value to 20% of the increase in the Average Price over the highest Average Price in the preceding year(s) multiplied by the Preferred Stock, under which the holders became entitled to receive a cumulative annual dividend when, as and if declared by the Board after the volume weighted average price of the Class A Common Stock was at or above \$11.50 for ten consecutive trading days.
+This dividend on the Series A Founder Preferred Stock in the sole discretion of the Board.